Essoh21/knights-travels/README.md

 # knights-travels
-F function knightMoves that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.
+A function knightMoves that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.